A consent order is a legal document issued by VCAT to confirm an agreement between parties. Any party to a proceeding may request a consent order.

-When all parties in the case have agreed to the exact wording of the consent order, the person applying for the order should tell VCAT in writing as soon as possible before the scheduled hearing.
-Attach your proposed consent order to the application form.
+For all other lists, when all parties in the case have agreed to the exact wording of the consent order, the person applying for the order should tell VCAT.
+This should be done in writing before the scheduled hearing.
+Please include your reference or file number with your consent order.

 The other parties must also tell VCAT in writing that they agree to the proposed consent order.

 What to include in your application

 When you apply for a consent orders, tell us in writing: